Skip to main content

 School of Public Health

-The WVU School of Public Health offers an MPH degree with an emphasis in Public Health Practice and Leadership (PHPL).
+The WVU School of Public Health offers an Master of Public Health (M.P.H.) degree with an emphasis in Public Health Practice and Leadership (PHPL).
 This program dives deep into the social and political systems that shape population health.
 You'll learn to design, implement, and manage broad, system-level strategies to improve health outcomes.
 Whether it's through public health agencies, not-for-profit organizations, healthcare settings, or government policies at any level, you'll be equipped to lead and innovate for a healthier future.

 Cost: